melissamonk-NOAA/Vermilion_2021/doc/north.md

 catch in weight.
 Catch in weight for these strata was then estimated by imputing a value of average weight based on the mean of the reported average weights in the same year and subregion.
-These factors had a greater influence on average weight than boat mode (Figure X).
+These factors had a greater influence on average weight than boat mode (Figure  frog EJ).
 The effect of this correction was relatively minor for vermilion rockfish overall (~1% increase in total catch by weight, 1980-2004).
 However, 70% of missing catch in weight occurred over the years 2001-2004, with differences in individual year/mode/subregion combinations sometimes exceeding 10-20%.